Regional Connector: Construction

 Pre-construction activities began in December 2012, with the start of the relocation of utility pipes.
 Major heavy construction was scheduled to begin in 2013, but was delayed by lawsuits, among other factors.
 The main contractor was finally issued a "Notice to Proceed" in early July 2014; the official groundbreaking for heavy construction on the project was held on September 30, 2014.

-Most sections of the Regional Connector tunnel will be built using the tunnel boring machine (TBM) construction method, though some sections (especially the locations of the three future subway rail stations) will be built using the cut-and-cover construction method with an emphasis on maintaining as much road access as possible during construction.
+Most sections of the Regional Connector tunnel is built using the tunnel boring machine (TBM) construction method, though some sections (especially the locations of the three subway rail stations) use the cut-and-cover construction method with an emphasis on maintaining as much road access as possible during construction.
 Metro has an agreement with the Los Angeles Music Center to use the most advanced state of the art noise-suppression measures underneath 2nd Street where it passes Walt Disney Concert Hall and the Colburn School of Music.
 This commits Metro to use procedures to ensure that the rumble of trains does not intrude on the sound quality of recordings made in the venues or mar audiences' musical experience within this sensitive stretch of the tunnel.

-Two modest, one-story brick buildings had to be demolished since the Little Tokyo/Arts District station will be moved underground and across the street.
+Two modest, one-story brick buildings had to be demolished since the Little Tokyo/Arts District station would be moved underground and across the street.
 One of the structures existed since at least 1898 and both played an important role in the cultural life of the Little Tokyo neighborhood for decades.

 By late 2017, one of the two tunnels had been completed; the second tunnel was completed in January 2018.
 Extra work and expense were required to work around century-old water and electric infrastructure beneath downtown Los Angeles.
-Metro has revised its estimate for the project completion to early 2023, more than two years after the original estimated completion date.
+Metro had revised its estimate for the project completion to early 2023, more than two years after the original estimated completion date.

-In 2020, due to the COVID-19 pandemic and the subsequent state-mandated closings of local businesses and stay-at-home orders that resulted in reduced traffic, the city of Los Angeles was able to shut down local roads, allowing Metro to accelerate construction.
-According to an independent monitoring report released by Metro in March 2020, at the current pace revenue service on the Regional Connector would begin in August 2022.
-In April 2022, Metro completed all trackwork as well as station platforms and system guideways with a planned opening date sometime in early 2023.
-The final part of work includes station plaza, street restoration, and fencing construction.
+In 2020, due to the COVID-19 pandemic and the subsequent state-mandated closings of local businesses and stay-at-home orders that resulted in reduced traffic, the city of Los Angeles was able to shut down some local roads, allowing Metro to accelerate construction.
+In April 2022, Metro completed all trackwork as well as station platforms and system guideways.

+Starting April 9, 2023, the project's final testing phase began.
+The A, E, and L Line trains ran through the newly built tunnel from Long Beach to Azusa and Santa Monica to East Los Angeles.

+The final work included station plaza, street restoration, and fencing construction.
+It opened on June 16, 2023.